-SUPPORTER INFO FOR RAITH With a busy day expected tomorrow, please see parking arrangements below (Note: there will be NO segregation).
+SUPPORTER INFO FOR DUMBARTON With a big crowd expected on Saturday, please see parking arrangements below (Note: there will be no segregation).
 Admission will be £15 Adult, £8 OAP/U16 and £18 Family.
 Please arrive in plenty time to allow safe entry to the Stadium and fans are reminded of the clubs Unacceptable Conduct Policy, which can be found on our website.
 We hope both sets of supporters witness a highly competitive game and have a thoroughly enjoyable and safe afternoon.

 EYES DOWN Don’t forget our next Bingo is tomorrow night so make it a date for your chance to win big!!